haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_modal.md

 For details about how to initialize the widget in a`.phtml` template, refer to the <a href="{{ page.baseurl }}/javascript-dev-guide/javascript/js_init.html" target="_blank">Javascript initialization</a> topic.

 <h2 id="modal_options">Options</h2>
-The modal widget has the following options:
+The 模态弹窗小工具 has the following options:
 <ul>
 <li><a href="#modal_autoopen">autoOpen</a></li>
 <li><a href="#modal_buttons">buttons</a></li>